ErikLundJensen/master-labs/lab-ocp-03/README.md

 Some of you may get a new running pod.
 Others will be stuck in deployment phase.

-If your pods did not fail then scale the number of pods to 5.
+Scale the number of pods to 5.
-And wait for the result.

 ## Exercise 2.3
 Navigate to the "monitor" -> "monitoring and events"